Questions to Ask Yourself Before Buying an Auto Warranty

 - Do I have to buy a warranty from the dealer?

-- When should I buy a warranty?
+- When should I buy an auto warranty?

 - Are warranty prices negotiable?

-- Do I reall need an extended warranty?
+- Do I need coverage?

-The short answer is NO!
-Dealers and their staff want you to believe you must buy a warranty at the time you buy a car.
-This is NOT TRUE, you can purchase coverage from any company you choose at anytime you want.
+Dealers and their staff want you to believe you must buy a warranty when you buy a car.
+This is NOT TRUE; you can purchase coverage from any company you choose at any time you want.

 When Should I Buy a Warranty?

 The longer you wait, the more expensive it will be.
-A couple of the key factors a warranty company looks at is the vehicles age and how many miles it has.
+A couple of the critical factors a warranty company looks at are the age of the vehicle and how many miles it has.